Sign Up for a Free Account

 Overview

 Benign paroxysmal positional vertigo is the most common vestibular disorder.
 Canalolithiasis of the posterior semicircular canal is now widely accepted as the biological basis for typical benign paroxysmal positional vertigo.
 Better understanding of its pathophysiological concepts has led to specific therapeutic strategies, which aim to clear the affected semicircular canal from mobile particles.
-In this article, the authors have added updated insight in the treatment of recurrent benign paroxysmal positional vertigo.
+In this article, the authors have added updated insight into the treatment of recurrent benign paroxysmal positional vertigo.

 Key points